-This degree program prepares you to pursue careers and advanced study in a variety of different fields.
+This degree program provides you with the skills to pursue careers and advanced study in a variety of different fields.
 Some of our alumni work in galleries and arts organizations.
 Others have enrolled in graduate school to study art history, anthropology, marketing and other disciplines.

-One of the program's key features is that it is interdisciplinary.
+One of the programís key features is that it is interdisciplinary.
 This gives you the flexibility to explore the areas that interest you most.

 The curriculum provides a broad overview of material culture and examines images for their visual properties, history and function.
 Classes taught in multiple academic departments, schools and colleges across campus offer different perspectives on:

-Our students frequently complete internships as part of the degree program, gaining valuable work experience and a hands-on opportunity to put learning into practice.
+Our students frequently complete internships as part of the degree program, gaining valuable work experience and hands-on opportunities to put learning into practice.

-The Residents Engaged in Academic Living Community brings art majors who live on campus together to enhance academic and social experiences.
-More information about the Art and Design Community is at reslife.unt.edu/.
+A Residents Engaged in Academic Living Community (REAL Community) brings together art majors who live on campus to enhance academic and social experiences.

-You will have pre-major status upon enrolling at UNT and need to complete the college's core curriculum.
+During your first few semesters, you will work on completing the collegeís core curriculum.
 The core curriculum provides a general understanding of art, design and art history.
-After completing the core courses, you will take specific courses in:
+After completing the core requirements, you will take courses in:

-Our Career Center and professional academic advisors are among the many valuable resources that are available to you at UNT.
+The Career Center, Learning Center and professional academic advisors are among the many valuable resources that are available to you at UNT.
 The Career Center can provide advice about internships, future employment opportunities and getting hands-on experience in your major.
+The Learning Center offers workshops on speed reading, study skills and time management.
 Academic advisors will help you plan your class schedule each semester.